 Industrial/organizational psychologists will have to assist organizations in dealing with the challenges increasing diversity will bring (Ivancevich & Gilbert, 2000; Jackson & Joshi, 2011).
-Although diversity has benefits, demographic and cultural differences can, if not carefully managed, create great difficulties in the functioning of work teams-increasing destructive conflict, inhibiting team cooperation, and impeding performance (van Knippenberg, DeDreu, &
+Although diversity has benefits, demographic and cultural differences can, if not carefully managed, create great difficulties in the functioning of work teams-increasing destructive conflict, inhibiting team cooperation, and impeding performance (van Knippenberg, DeDreu, & Homan, 2004; Williams & O'Reilly, 1998).
+The key to dealing successfully with diversity will involve getting beyond the "surface" issues that divide people and getting at the "deeper" benefits that diversity brings (Cascio, 2009; Härtel, 1998).

-Many organizations today are international with offices around the globe
+Figure 1.3 Many organizations today are international with offices around the globe.